cloudnativelabs/kube-router/docs/how-it-works.md

 Kube-router watches the Kubernetes API server to get updates on the Services/Endpoints and automatically syncs the IPVS configuration to reflect the desired state of Services.
-Kube-router uses IPVS masquerading mode and uses round robin scheduling currently.
+Kube-router uses IPVS masquerading mode with round robin scheduling by default (other scheduling algorithms such as least connection, source hashing, and maglev hashing are also supported via service annotations).
 Source pod IP is preserved so that appropriate network policies can be applied.

 ## Pod Ingress Firewall

 Blog: [Enforcing Kubernetes network policies with iptables](https://cloudnativelabs.github.io/post/2017-05-1-kube-network-policies/)

 Kube-router provides an implementation of Kubernetes Network Policies through the use of iptables, ipset and conntrack.
-All the Pods in a Namespace with 'DefaultDeny' ingress isolation policy has ingress blocked.
+All the Pods in a Namespace selected by a NetworkPolicy that has no ingress rules have ingress blocked by default.
 Only traffic that matches whitelist rules specified in the network policies are permitted to reach those Pods.
 The following set of iptables rules and chains in the 'filter' table are used to achieve the Network Policies semantics.